22.5% – Great Bear Petroleum Operating (Operator of record)

 - Drilling of two unconventional stratigraphic test wells which cored three primary unconventional targets; and

 - Drilling of a conventional exploration well (Alkaid-1) which specifically targeted a 3D defined Brookian reservoir.
 The Alkaid well results are under evaluation.

 The extensive, modern 3D seismic coverage, existing well control and proximity to the all-weather Dalton Highway and Trans-Alaskan Pipeline System (TAPS) means the acreage is well positioned for exploration.

 Existing 3D seismic has allowed development of an extensive prospect portfolio which includes at least 4 well locations.

-Otto’s exposure on the first three wells is limited to US$2.6m/well.
+Otto’s exposure on the first two wells is limited to US$2.6m/well.